 The way you interact with customers throughout the customer life cycle — from discovery through loyalty — contributes to their total experience with your company.
 Total experience incorporates four key experience categories including customer experience (CX), employee experience (EX), user experience (UX), and multiexperience (MX).

-B2B Customer Journey Touch Points
+B2B Customer Journey Touchpoints

-A touch point is anything that a B2B buyer uses to interact with a vendor or seller.
+A touchpoint is anything that a B2B buyer uses to interact with a vendor or seller.
 This includes person-to-person interactions (phone, live chat, events/conferences, etc.) and digital interactions (website, app, chatbot, etc.).
-Touch points can involve live real-time communication or be one-sided and asynchronous (e.g., emails, blog posts, on-demand videos, etc.).
+Touchpoints can involve live real-time communication or be one-sided and asynchronous (e.g., emails, blog posts, on-demand videos, etc.).

-According to McKinsey, the most common B2B customer journey touch points include (in no particular order):
+According to McKinsey , the most common B2B customer journey touchpoints include (in no particular order):

-• Mobile app
+- Mobile app

-• E-procurement/ecommerce portal
+- E-procurement/ecommerce portal

-• Video conferencing/virtual events
+- Video conferencing/virtual events

-• Live chat
+- Live chat

 The Emergence of B2B Buying in Social Media

-B2B buyers also use social media to find vendors and suppliers.
+Increasingly, B2B buyers use social media to find vendors and suppliers.
 In a recent survey cited by Digital Commerce 360, 65% of B2B buyers have purchased something on a social media platform.
 This is being driven by Millennials (a.k.a., “digital natives”) who now dominate the procurement departments and buying groups for their organizations.

 The social experience is also something buyers look for on seller websites.
 Elements like social proofing, which uses customer ratings, badges, and product counters to build credibility and create urgency around a given product or solution, are becoming increasingly important.

 This multifaceted buying journey is omnichannel, meaning that customers expect to seamlessly engage with companies across all the channels they use.
-They may not have a preference (or even awareness) for individual touch points.
+They may not have a preference (or even awareness) for individual touchpoints.
 According to McKinsey, the number of channels customers want (and expect) vendors to be on increased to 10+ in 2021, up from four to five in 2016.
 They also found that 72% of companies who engage buyers across seven or more channels reported growing their market share.

 But it’s not just about how buyers find you.
 It’s also about the content they’re interacting with.
 In the B2B selling space, that often means long-form content and product information like white papers, case studies, webinars, product demos, and sales presentations.
 This information educates buyers and moves them further into the buying funnel.
+It also improves customer retention once since it keeps the existing customer informed and connected to your company.

-Understanding how these touch points work together (or not) to facilitate a self-service B2B buying journey helps you identify areas that need improvement.
+Understanding how these touchpoints work together (or not) to facilitate a self-service B2B buying journey helps you identify areas that need improvement.
 This allows you to create better holistic buying experiences.

 What Is a B2B Customer Journey Map?